rguske/rguske.github.io/post/vmware-ovftool-installation-was-unsuccessful-on-ubuntu-20/index.md

 ## The workaround

 If we cannot reach our goal via the conventional way, we have to find a detour, a workaround to get there.
-For this particular issue with the failed installation on Ubuntu 20.04, it is the extraction of the `ovftool` binaries from the installation `.bundle`, copying it to `/usr/bin/` and configure an `alias` for the `ovftool` binary.
+For this particular issue with the failed installation on Ubuntu 20.04, it is the extraction of the `ovftool` files from the installation `.bundle`, copying them to `/usr/bin/` and configure an `alias` for the `ovftool` executable.

 ### Execute `ovftool` without installing it

-The `ovftool` installation file is a bundled package (`.bundle`) which contains the `ovftool` as well as the `vmware-installer`, plus the associated files for those.
-As aforementioned the installation can be executed with various options and by running `./VMware-ovftool-4.4.1-16812187-lin.x86_64.bundle --help`, the `vmware-installer` will be temporarily extracted and provides these options.

-This is how it works step-by-step:
+**This is how it works step-by-step:**

 1. Extract the files and change into directory ovftool (you can name the extracted directory as you want):